YuanchenBei/yuanchenbei.github.io/_pages/about.md

 # Yuanchen Bei
 I am now a final-year master's student in the College of Computer Science and Technology, Zhejiang University, advised by Prof. [Sheng Zhou](https://scholar.google.com/citations?user=Ss76nMwAAAAJ) and Prof. [Jiajun Bu](https://scholar.google.com/citations?user=OgZP2okAAAAJ).
 I also work closely with Prof. [Hao Chen](https://scholar.google.com/citations?user=7oeLWT0AAAAJ) at Macau CityU, Prof. [Feiran Huang](https://scholar.google.com/citations?user=of1vcxsAAAAJ) at JNU, and Prof. [Xiao Huang](https://scholar.google.com/citations?user=Be21PkYAAAAJ) at PolyU.
 They are all very supportive and kind.

-*"There should be (explicit/implicit) relations among real-world data."* My research interests currently include **graph machine learning**, **relation foundation models** (especially on graph and multimodal data), and **social computing** (especially on user behavior analysis and network analysis).
+*"There should be (explicit/implicit) relations among real-world data."* My research interests currently include **graph machine learning**, **large-scale relational data mining**, **relation foundation models**, and **relational knowledge discovery for social science**.
 In my free time, I am also interested in finance and economics.
 Please kindly reach out to me if you have any questions or cooperation interests.

 👨‍💻‍ <font color="#dd0000">I am actively looking for Ph.D. opportunities in Fall 2025, and I sincerely appreciate potential opportunities!</font>